-Like we mention earlier, heavy duty appliances and devices should not be used on a secondary extension cord that are extended from one that is connected to the wall outlet.
-When power extension cords are extended, there will be a drop in voltage hence some of your heavy duty devices may either get damaged or may not power up at all.
+Like we mentioned earlier, heavy-duty appliances and devices should not be used on a secondary extension cord that is extended from one that is connected to the wall outlet.
+When power extension cords are extended, there will be a drop in voltage hence some of your heavy-duty devices may either get damaged or may not power up at all.

 Things to Note

-You should be aware that it is against the National Electrical Code safety regulations to use surge protection device with power strip or extension cord.
-Either combinations are definitely not encouraged.
-Potential fire hazard (due to over-heating of electrical devices) could happen and this is a risk you have to be aware of such you decide to take the chance.
+You should be aware that it is against the National Electrical Code safety regulations to use a surge protection device with a power strip or extension cord.
+Either combination is definitely not encouraged.
+A potential fire hazard (due to over-heating of electrical devices) could happen and this is a risk you have to be aware of such you decide to take the chance.

 Below are 2 permanent solutions for those of you wanting to play it safe:

-1. Get an electrician to shift power point from far flung location to a location that is convenient to you.
+1. Get an electrician to shift PowerPoint from a far-flung location to a location that is convenient to you.

 2. Get a Surge Protector Extension Cords here.Important:: Daisy chain surge protectors and extension cords should only be for a short term solution.
 Never use it on a permanent basis.